Our Tower Clock

 To get some perspective on the accompanying photo, the distance from the floor to the bevel gears that turn the clock faces is six feet.
 There is a 15 inch crank handle that fits into the square shafts of either side of the pendulum which raises weights on two windlasses, one for the clock and one for the bell mechanism.

 Winding both windlasses is an aerobic workout, and it’s one of the custodian’s twice weekly duties.
 The bell mechanism is the larger and by far the harder windlass, which is not unreasonable when you realize that a hammer strikes the bell the number of every hour, plus one strike on the half-hour.
-(This presents an interesting clock_tower2bordermath problem: by my calculations it’s a total of 180 strikes in a 24 hour period.)
+(This presents an interesting math problem: by my calculations it’s a total of 180 strikes in a 24 hour period.)

 According to one website, the Howard clock pendulum swings 40 times a minute (not the 60, as you might think), which means 57,600 swings of the pendulum (and tick-tocks from the escapement) in a 24-hour period.
 Multiply 180 hammer strikes against the bell and 57,600 swings of a pendulum every day times 365 days times 120-plus years, and you get a sense that these clocks were made to last!